What is Thumb CMC (Basal Joint) Arthritis?

 Thumb Spica Brace

-A thumb CMC joint reconstruction (CMC arthroplasty) procedure can be performed for those with moderate or severe arthritis that are not improving with nonoperative treatments.
+A thumb CMC joint reconstruction (CMC arthroplasty) procedure can help with moderate or severe arthritis when nonoperative treatments do not provide sufficient relief.
 The most common variation of this procedure (LRTI procedure) involves removing the arthritic joint surface at the base of the thumb through a small incision, and then stabilizing the base of the thumb with tendons.
-This is performed in the operating room under sedation and regional block numbing of the arm.
-One important consideration for timing of this procedure is that the recovery process usually takes about three months to regain functional use of the thumb.
-Thumb splinting and hand therapy are required postoperatively for optimal results.
+This procedure take places in an operating room under sedation with a regional block to numb the arm.
+The recovery process usually takes about three months to regain functional use of the thumb.
+Postoperative care includes thumb splinting and hand therapy to ensure optimal recovery.

 Postoperative Thumb Brace